|Not in front of the children|

 I myself had tried the ‘Demolition Man’ pin ball machine, in the Jam Jar cinema/cafe a couple of weeks previously.
 Based on that performance I posed no threat to the title holder.

 |Pinball rides again!|

-I hadn’t ever seen Tommy but I loved the Pinball Wizard song by Elton John and have always been a fan of playing pinball, which my brother and I used to do years ago in the amusement arcades up and down the North East coast.
-They have long since disappeared in favour of more soul-less digital machines as the real mechanisms of the pinball machines were tricky and too expensive to fix.
+I hadn’t ever seen Tommy but I loved the Pinball Wizard song by Elton John.
+I was a fan of pinball, which my brother and I played years ago in the amusement arcades up and down the North East coast.
+They have long since disappeared.
+Now, soul-less digital machines have taken their place, as the real mechanisms of the pinball machines were tricky and too expensive to fix.